 For many, stairs are something to avoid, unless you’re determined to lose some weight.
 But lovers of nature and spectacular views are more than used to climbing steps and yet more steps to gain the view through this list of steps may be a challenge for those who get a little dizzy…

-Top 10 Amazing and Unusual Staircases
+Ten Crazy, Scary, Amazing and Very Unusual Staircases

 10 – Where you are: Peldaños del Cañón (Rungs of the Canyon)

 Where are they going?
 Designed to descend to the bottom of one of the most famous waterfalls in South America, lost in the fog along the way in many cases.
 It is extremely slippery and steep for several tens of metres to a lookout where you can see the dramatic effect, accompanied by hummingbirds, gulls and other local birds

 9 – The Step-well of Chand Baori near Jaipur, Rajasthan